salmagouda/data-engineering-capstone/README.md

 As an aspiring data engineer, my task was to design and implement an end-to-end data engineering pipeline and dashboard for managing Airbnb listings and reviews data.
 The goal is to collect, transform, store, analyze, and visualize data from Airbnb's listings and reviews to provide actionable insights.

+## Data Sources

+Airbnb data for 250,000+ listings in 10 major cities, including information about hosts, pricing, location, and room type, along with over 5 million historical reviews obtained from [Maven Analytics Data Playground](https://mavenanalytics.io/data-playground?search=airbnb) and ingested through an API for each.

 ## Data Pipeline